 So, the hardwood industry standard for indicating the size starts with lumber thickness, and it’s expressed as a fraction: 4/4, 5/4, 6/4, 8/4 and so on.

 This system of naming lumber thickness by quarters was established by the National Hardwood Lumber Association.
 The organization was founded in 1898 to establish a uniform system of grading rules for the measurement and inspection of hardwood lumber.

 If we were talking you’d hear me say it as “four quarters,” which is short for four quarters of an inch.
-If you’re pretty snappy with numbers, you’ve already put together that 4/4 is equal to one inch.
+If you’re pretty snappy with numbers, you’ve already put together that 4/4 is probably one inch.

 But there’s more.

-There are two other designations to know about: S2S and RGH.
+To know what the actual measured thickness is, you need one more identifier such as S2S or RGH.
 S2S means “surfaced two sides,” and RGH means “rough” and they describe the stage the lumber is in, surfaced or rough.
 But all lumber starts out rough.

-A saw that cuts lumber from a log is very large and aggressive, so the resulting lumber is known as “rough sawn” and the surfaces of the boards are . . . yes, rough.
+A saw that cuts lumber from a log is very large and aggressive, so the resulting lumber is known as “rough sawn” and the surfaces of the boards are . . . yes, rough and inconsistent.
 This lumber needs to be planed smooth and flat before being sized for the project at hand.